jintonic/mingle/README.md

 full list of available units.

 PreInit> exit
-$
 ```

-Note that the '\$' sign represents the [command prompt](https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt), not part of the commands.
-Lines start with '#' are comments, they cannot be run.
+Note that lines start with '#' are comments, they cannot be run.

 ## Tags
 [![minimum](https://img.shields.io/badge/-minimum-red?style=flat)](#minimum)